sudarshan-narayanan-we45/AWS-Security-Training/s3/logging_in_s3/README.md

 ## AWS S3 Static Website Hosting with Logging

->Using Amazon S3  we can deploy a static application as well as we can log the server information in the S3 bucket.
+>Using Amazon S3, we can deploy a static application and log the server information in the S3 bucket.

 ##### Step 1: